The Office of Career and Professional Development

-The Office of Career Services provides a variety of career and professional development activities and support throughout a Newberry student's career to give them the relevant support at the most appropriate times to ensure they are prepared to succeed in the job market.
+The Office of Career and Professional Development provides a variety of career and professional development activities and support throughout a Newberry student's college career to give them the relevant support at the most appropriate times to ensure they are prepared to succeed in the job market.

 To develop and equip every Newberry College student to explore, define, articulate and pursue their personal, educational and career goals.

 Newberry College students will graduate with the clarity, confidence and capacities to pursue a successful and fulfilling career.